stuartmcalpine/zoom_mask_creator/README.md

 ## Usage

-Once intalled the `zoom-mask-creator` command will be avaliable.
+Once installed the `zoom-mask-creator` command will be available.
 The command expects one argument, a parameter file, e.g.,

 `zoom-mask-creator ./examples/Sibelius_5Mpc.yml`